ZwickyTransientFacility/scope-ml/doc/usage.md

 1. action (one of "post", "update", or "delete")
 2. source (ZTF ID or path to .csv file with multiple objects (ID column "obj_id"))
 3. target group id(s) on Fritz
-4. Fritz token
-5. origin name of annotation
+4. origin name of annotation
-6. key name of annotation
+5. key name of annotation
-7. value of annotation (required for "post" and "update" - if source is a .csv file, value will auto-populate from source[key])
+6. value of annotation (required for "post" and "update" - if source is a .csv file, value will auto-populate from source[key])

 process:
 1. for each source, find existing annotations (for "update" and "delete" actions)